gopalepic/100x-Devs/12) Docker/readme.md

 1) Need to persist data across docker restarts
 2) Need to allow containers to talk to each other

 ## Volumes

+A volume is gernally preferred to made because on losing connection with the database , the data on databse may not persist , but volume does...

+### creation of a volume

+1)            docker volume create VOL1

+### Mount the folder in ongo which actually stores the data in this volume

+1)           docker run -v VOL1:/data/db -p 27017:27017 mongo

+## Networks

+Powerful feature that allows contaienrs to commnunicate with each other and with the outside world . localhost on a docker container means it's own network and not the network of the host machine

+## Building a network

+## building the image

+1)      docker build -t image_tag .

+1)          docker network create myNetworkMongo

+## starting backend process along with network

+docker run -d -p 3000:3000 -- name backend --network my_network image_tag

+## startng mongo along with netwoek and volume attached

+ docker run -d -v volume_database:/data/db --name mongo --network my_custom_network -p 27017:27017 mongo